HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 In This Section

-Please see the July 2, 2020, update of the CHOP Research Institute FAQs for Clinical Research During the Coronavirus Pandemic for important frequently asked research questions related to clinical research during the pandemic.
+Please see the April 19, 2022, update of the CHOP Research Institute FAQs for Clinical Research During the Coronavirus Pandemic.
+For important frequently asked research questions related to clinical research during the pandemic.
 All clinical research may continue operating, and staffing capacity for research buildings remains at 100 percent.

 The major changes to the FAQs are: